If you're looking for unique places to stay in Alberta, check out the Charming Inns…

-I’ve just returned from a two night stay at Buffalo Mountain Lodge in Banff National Park.
+I enjoyed a two night stay in June at Buffalo Mountain Lodge in Banff National Park.
 My sister-in-law joined me for a girls getaway and the only thing we both had to say when we left yesterday, was that our visit was way too short.

-Although I’d heard of the lodge before, it wasn’t until we actually had to find the place that I appreciated its location.
+Although I’d heard of Buffalo Mountain Lodge before, it wasn’t until we actually had to find the place that I appreciated its location.
 You’ll find it on Tunnel Mountain Road, about three minutes by car from the main street in Banff, tucked into a grove of trees in the mountains.

 We both loved the location away from the hustle of bustle of the downtown.
 Yet, if you were to walk into town, it would only take about 15 minutes.